 1. There shall be one Annual Meeting held each year.
-The Annual Meeting shall be held in late February or early March.
+The Annual Meeting shall be held after the spring season has ended, the date and time to be at the discretion of the Executive Board.
 The Executive Board shall establish the date as circumstances such as weather conditions and site availability dictate.

 2. The Executive Board shall meet prior to the Annual Meeting for the purpose of setting forth the agenda for the Annual Meeting.

 3. The president may call a special meeting of the membership at his discretion or shall call a meeting upon the request of at least twenty-five percent of the members in good standing.

 4. All members shall be notified at least two weeks in advance of all meetings.

 ARTICLE IX EXAMINATIONS AND CERTIFICATION

 1. Track and field examinations shall be conducted annually for all new candidates who wish to qualify for membership in the Association.

 2. The Rules Interpreter will write a “New Official Exam” based on the NFHS Comprehensive Test to be used for testing purposes and will be a take-home test.

 3. A test administrator will be appointed by the president to arrange for the distribution and the correction of the test.